 Policies addressing Hamlet Services focus on critical County owned services that are essential to the continued health and prosperity of the Hamlet and its residents.
-Currently this includes the lagoon, the Fire Station, and the Waste Transfer Station.
+Currently this includes the lagoon, the sewer system, the Fire Station, and the Waste Transfer Station.